shockbytes/Dante/README.md

     - [ ] Use this for FAB https://github.com/sjwall/MaterialTapTargetPrompt

 ### Version 3.4 - SUBTLE SEXY FEATURES
-- [ ] Labels for books
-- [ ] Investigate shared element transition missing end anchor and check for layout bugs
+* Investigate shared element transition missing end anchor and check for layout bugs
-- [ ] Refactor to Android X
+* Refactor to Android X
-- [x] Add UI for Feature flags
+* Add UI for Feature flags
-- [x] Add +/- buttons for page overlay
+* Add +/- buttons for page overlay
-- [x] Android 5 as minSdk
+* Android 5 as minSdk

 ### Version 3.3 - DETAILS & DEBTS
 * Rework notes screen (give it more space)